warpstreamlabs/bento/website/docs/components/processors/json_schema.md

 }
 ```

-And the following Benthos configuration:
+And the following Bento configuration:

 ```yaml
 pipeline: